 Homebridge creates an ecosystem of devices to unite all the smart devices in your home in one place.
 It’s open-source, and anyone can access it.
-And since it’s publicly available, there are not any major security risks when using the plugins.
+And since it’s publicly available, there are no major security risks when using the plugins.

 Still, it’s advisable to be vigilant online and stick to the more well-known names in the industry.

-Homebridge is basically a hack that allows you to connect your devices to Apple HomeKit that otherwise do not.
+Homebridge is a hack that allows you to connect your devices to Apple HomeKit that you otherwise do not.